colinsurprenant/bloombroom/README.md

 - **ContinuousBloomfilter** class for unbounded keys (**stream**)
 - Bitfield class (single bit field)
 - BitBucketField class (multiple bit fields)
-- pure, C-ext & FFI extensions FNV hash classes
+- Fast FNV hashing using C implementation with FFI bindings.

 The Bloom filter is a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
 False positives are possible, but false negatives are not.
 See [wikipedia](http://en.wikipedia.org/wiki/Bloom_filter).